 For the remainder of this section, it is convenient to consider the sphere of ${\cal H}$ restricted to ${\cal H}^P$ and ${\cal H}^D$, denoted respectively by

 \begin{propo} For any membrane $\Omega \subset \R^2$ and $p > 1$, we have

-Moreover, the infimum is attained if, and only if, $\Omega$ has optimal anisotropic design. \end{propo}
+Moreover, the infimum is attained if and only if $\Omega$ has optimal anisotropic design. \end{propo}

-\begin{proof} The first claim follows readily from the definition of $\lambda_{1,p}^{\min}(\Omega)$, Propositions \ref{P1} and \ref{propbound} and Theorem \ref{T2}.
-On the other hand, the last infimum is attained on $[0, \pi]$ if, and only if, the width function $L: [0, \pi] \rightarrow \R$ has a global maximum point, but this just means that $\Omega$ has optimal anisotropic design. \end{proof}
+\begin{proof} The two equalities follow readily from the definition of $\lambda_{1,p}^{\min}(\Omega)$ and from Propositions \ref{P1} and \ref{propbound} and Theorem \ref{T2}.
+On the other hand, the last infimum is attained on $[0, \pi]$ if and only if the width function $L: [0, \pi] \rightarrow \R$ has a global maximum point, but this just means that $\Omega$ has optimal anisotropic design. \end{proof}